Brewed with patience

 You might notice we do a long pre-infusion before it hits the cup for our house coffee.
 Sometimes, coffee demands time.
 Sometimes fresh isn’t best at all.
 Our New Guinea coffee, after roasting, really comes to life after a three-week rest.
-Our cold drip coffee filled into glass bottles, tastes compex at 6 to 7 months.
-A bit like aging wine.
+Our cold drip coffee filled into glass bottles, tastes complex at 6 to 7 months.
+A bit like ageing wine.

-Today Show Ch9 on one of the first Barista Schools in Australia.
-Two articles in the Sydney Morning Herald on cupping coffees and the connection between the barista and coffee roaster.
-An article in Gourmet Traveller Wine Magazine on wine collection and how to start a cellar.
+Discover us on TV and the papers.
+We've made headlines on several platforms including: The Today Show Ch9 featured us as one of the pioneering Barista Schools in Australia.
+The Sydney Morning Herald published two articles exploring our expertise in cupping coffees and the strong connection between our baristas and coffee roasters.
+Gourmet Traveller Wine Magazine recognized us for our exceptional wine collection and shared valuable insights on how to kickstart your own wine cellar.